John Stokes

 Con met John at a Church Dance Hall in Dublin and asked him if he would like to join him and his brother Dec in a harmonica trio.
 Con had heard John was a member of a group called 'The Jackpots' and had been asked to leave.
 John did not turn up for the appointment.
 Again Con asked him to come for a meeting and this time he came.

 Con was already performing with his 5 piece harmonica band.
-So Con was playing in two band - quite a feat.
+So Con was playing in two bands - quite a feat.

 John's First refusal to appear on stage